-Mood Dissonance: We go from a smiling Andy holding the bags of salt over his head, where you think things might just work out, to finding Lily's body hanging from the windmill.
+- Mood Dissonance: We go from a smiling Andy holding the bags of salt over his head, which makes you think that things might just work out, to finding Lily's body hanging from the windmill.
 Then we have a Hasselhoff joke.

 Jake: It doesn't matter if we believe it.
 Only matters that they do.

 - Sam tries to get the others ready to fight the demon by pretending things will be all right if they work together, but he has his own doubts.
 Jake realizes this.

 - The Yellow-Eyed Demon says he didn't come out and say that he only intended to select one of the Special Children and the others would be killed because he "had to let everyone think they had a fighting chance."

 - Mr. Exposition: Sam explains the basics of demons and where they are to the other Special Children.

 - Neck Snap: Jake comes up behind Ava and breaks her neck with Super-Strength to save Sam.